I thought this would be an excellent time to talk about how to protect your investments in a volatile stock market.

 These descriptions are the very basics of the investments described.
 It is by no means an exhaustive list of all the available investments.

-Nor is it a comprehensive description of any of these components.
+Nor is it a full description of any of these components.
 Instead, it's a broad overview of the securities that most people use.
 We will talk about how those fit various strategies later in the post.
 With that, let's take a look.

 Stocks and bonds